Hamilton, Adams, Jefferson: The Politics Of Enlightenment And The American Founding - California Literary Review

 Study of the American founding fathers has become a hothouse industry.
 The capacity of the American reading public to absorb volume after volume on Washington, Adams, Jefferson, Hamilton, Franklin, Madison, and others, has no limits in sight.

-- Hamilton, Adams, Jefferson: The Politics of Enlightenment and the American Founding
+- Hamilton, Adams, Jefferson: The Politics of Enlightenment and the American Founding by Darren Staloff

 - Hill and Wang, 432 pp.